fanf2/kbd/README.md

 row: a 7u spacebar with three modifiers (1.5u, 1u, 1.5u) each side;
 WASD do not have a 7u spacebar or 1.5u row 1 modifiers.

-I'm going to get a 7u spacebar elsewhere; the 3x 1.25u modifier keys from WASD will fit the Tsangan layout, except for a 0.125u gap on each side (i.e. 3/32 inch or 2.4mm) which I think is tolerable.
+I'm going to get a 7u spacebar elsewhere; the 3 x 1.25u modifier keys from WASD will fit the Tsangan layout, except for a 0.125u gap on each side (i.e. 1/8 * 3/4 inch or 2.4mm) which I think is tolerable.

-I think I would prefer ctrl/delete/return/shift/tab to be brown, but WASD do not have brown 1.75u shift keys, so it's better to leave them all black.
+I would probably prefer ctrl/delete/return/shift/tab to be brown, but WASD do not have brown 1.75u shift keys, so it's better to leave them all black.

-Culour matching is somewhat problematic.
+Colour matching is somewhat problematic.
 WASD brown (#6F4C23) is the closest to the BBC Micro arrow keys (RAL 8014, #4A3526).
 The function key colour (RAL 2005 #FF4d06 or RAL 2009 #de5307) is somewhere between WASD red (#C9282D) and orange (#F67F00).